gbif/hp-swissnatcoll/en/tutorial-sessions.md

 <br><br>

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #31708f; background-color: #d9edf7; border-color: #bce8f1;">
 ℹ️ To select the next sessions time slots and fit them better to your availabilities, you can <a href='https://www.when2meet.com/?26382542-qnMyB'>fill in this When2meet form</a>.
-Simply enter a name (it can be fake) and click on "Se connecter", then you can select the time slots between 9am and 5pm that usually best suit you.
+Simply enter a name (it can be fake) and click on "Se connecter", then you can select the time slots between 9am and 5pm that usually best suit you.<br> The sessions are planned to have always 45minutes lessons, with one lesson every two weeks.
+The number of lessons per session shall vary on how the themes are arranged.
 </div>

+<br><br>

 ## Available material